Knoph1/Hospital-Management/README.md

 - Can delete their appointment, when doctor attended their appointment.

 ### Patient
-- Create account for admit in hospital, login (Approval required by hospital admin, then only patient can login).
+- Create account for admit in hospital, login (approval required by hospital admin, then only patient can login).
-- Can view assigned doctor's details like ( specialization, mobile, address).
+- Can view assigned doctor's details like (specialization, mobile, address).
 - Can view their booked appointment status (pending/confirmed by admin).
 - Can book appointments (approval required by admin).
 - Can view/download invoice pdf (only when that patient is discharged by admin).